 The vision of the USGS is to become a world leader in the natural sciences through scientific excellence and responsiveness to society’s needs.
 The Mendenhall Research Fellowship Program provides an opportunity for postdoctoral fellows to conduct concentrated research in association with selected members of the USGS professional staff, often as a final element to their formal career preparation.
 The Program is also intended to provide research experiences that enhance their personal scientific stature and credentials.
 The Mendenhall Program is envisioned to bring current scientific expertise to assist in the implementation of the USGS Strategic Plan and the science strategy of its programs (refer to http://pubs.usgs.gov/circ/2007/1309/, http://www.usgs.gov/start_with_science/).
 Mendenhall Fellows are expected to publish their results in peer-reviewed scientific outlets.

 Mendenhall Fellows are appointed to the USGS for two years and receive full salary and benefits at the GS-12 level.
-The 2013 base salary for a GS-12, step 1 is $60,274.
+The 2014 base salary for GS-12, step 1 is $60,877.
 This amount might be higher depending on the amount of locality pay or cost-of-living allowance (COLA) for the geographic area of the assignment.
 The appropriate Human Resources Office contact can provide further information upon request.

 WHEN THIS POSTDOCTORAL FELLOWSHIP BEGINSAppointment will begin at a date to be determined later, depending on availability of funds.

-In order to be considered for this opportunity, candidates must:
+In order to be considered for a Mendenhall Fellowship, candidates must:

-have successfully completed a Ph.D. in an area described in the Research Opportunity.
-The Ph.D. degree requirements must have been met no earlier than September 20, 2008, and must be completed by the time employment starts;
+Have successfully completed a Ph.D. in an area described in the Research Opportunity.
+The Ph.D. degree requirements must have been met no earlier than March 31, 2009, and must be completed by the time employment starts;

 The Federal Government gives strong priority to U.S. citizens and nationals, but for these two-year excepted service positions, noncitizens may be considered under certain circumstances.
 Detailed information regarding the criteria for hiring noncitizens is available through the U.S. Office of Personnel Management's website at http://www.usajobs.gov/Content/pdfs/NonCitizensEmployment.pdf.
 Please contact the appropriate regional Personnel Office for questions about eligibility and further assistance.